jacksleight/statamic-memberbox/docs/configuration.md

 ### 1. Configure Statamic's new user settings

-The first thing you'll need to do is set Statamic's new user settings to the roles/groups you want member users to have.
+The first thing you'll need to do is set Statamic's new user settings to the roles/groups you want members to have.
 You can specify any roles/groups you like, but for a simple setup I would recommend a single group called `members`.

 To do this you'll need to create a `members` group.
 You can either do this through the control panel's groups editor, or in the `resources/users/groups.yaml` file directly: